Class of 2023

 Hairong Deng

-Affiliated High School of Peking University, Beijing
+High School: Affiliated High School of Peking University, Beijing

 Lingxiao Gao

-Affiliated High School of Peking University, Beijing
+High School: Affiliated High School of Peking University, Beijing

-In college, I aspire to further my interests in humanities and foster cross-cultural understanding.
+In college, I aspired to further my interests in humanities and foster cross-cultural understanding.
 In my first year, I benefited greatly from the courses offered by the Glynn Family Honors Program.
 I joined the Kellogg International Scholars Program and gained new insights into international development.
 I did research with professor Liang Cai from the history department on Confucianism and the ancient Chinese legal system.

 In the summer of 2021, I interned at CITIC Press as a podcast and volunteered at a Community Service Center in Shanghai, where I designed and lectured a history course for children of migrant workers.
 I received a Nanovic travel grant to travel to Germany in the winter of 2021 to pursue advanced language training and prepare for my senior thesis.
-I plan to apply to graduate programs in comparative literature.

 Xinqi (Kayle) Liao